Girish1704/Cloud-Native-Application/labguide/getting-started-new.md

 ## Getting Started with the lab

-Welcome to your Cloud Native Application lab, We've prepared a seamless environment for you to explore and learn about Azure services.
+Welcome to your Cloud Native Application lab.
+We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**